Soumen77/soumen77/README.md

 ---

 ## 🚀 About Me
-I am a **Software Engineer with 2+ years of experience** in enterprise content management and Java-based applications, currently transitioning into the **Data Analytics** domain.
+I am an **Aspiring Data Analyst with 2 years of experience** in enterprise content management and Java-based applications, currently transitioning into the **Data Analytics** domain.
 I enjoy transforming raw data into meaningful insights and building dashboards that support data-driven decision-making.

 - 🔭 **Currently working on:** Data Analytics Project
 - 🌱 **Currently learning:** Data Analytics (Excel, SQL, Power BI, Python)